benpolhill/intothemoss/README.md

 ![ID3 fields 2](images/ID3Tag2.png)
 ### 4. Create RSS feed file

-Podcasts are published via [RSS feed](https://rss.com/blog/how-do-rss-feeds-work/) using the XML file at [intothemoss.co.uk/feed.xml](https://intothemoss.co.uk/feed.xml).
+The podcasts are published via [RSS feed](https://rss.com/blog/how-do-rss-feeds-work/) using the XML file at [intothemoss.co.uk/feed.xml](https://intothemoss.co.uk/feed.xml).
 This is the feed registered with the podcast providers (Google/Apple/Stitcher/etc.).

 The XML file is built using the [ID3 metadata](https://help.podbean.com/support/solutions/articles/25000021709-what-is-an-id3-tag-) in each MP3, by running the buildXML script:
 ```bash
 ./buildXML.sh
 ```
-This script loops through each MP3 file in the /episodes/audio folder, parsing the relevant ID3 tags (title, description, link etc) and adding them to the XML feed.
-The feed must conform to [Apple's technical requirements](https://itunespartner.apple.com/podcasts/articles/podcast-requirements-3058) so it's important to tag each MP3 correctly.
-If you're healthily paranoid, use an [XML validator](https://castfeedvalidator.com/?url=https://intothemoss.co.uk/feed.xml).
+This script loops through each MP3 file in the `/episodes/audio` folder, parsing the relevant ID3 tags (title, description, link etc) and adding them to the XML feed.
+The feed must conform to [Apple's technical requirements](https://itunespartner.apple.com/podcasts/articles/podcast-requirements-3058), so it's important to tag each MP3 correctly.
+If you're healthily paranoid, use an [XML validator](https://castfeedvalidator.com/?url=https://intothemoss.co.uk/feed.xml) after generating the feed.
 ### 5. Push this repository

 The final step is to push this repository to Github: `git push`.